 Lately, more than a decade after my first post, I was tempted to create a niche, “stand-out” blog with particular “useful” themes, moving away from the “flavor” of a personality that once defined what blogging was all about.
 I failed gloriously.
 On a regular basis, I consistently enjoy reading blogs to know people, thus have an urge that my writing should let people have a glimpse into me, too.
 It’s a kind of subtle gift-sharing reciprocity that makes blogging special, containing constellation of obsession, contemplation, revelation.
 I believe there is an art in personal blogging, the art of exposing pieces and particles of the blogger as a brave, creative, sincere and meaningful act to connect with others.

 This blog is my attempt on playing along and joining the wider community of personal bloggers.
-In addition, since I have been and would be constantly moving into different countries, blogging is a practical way of correspondence.
-Learning throughout my blogging experience, I would mostly write about life, places, books, and a little bit on blogging.
-To not rush into posting things I would discard later on, in this blog I would try to connect my mundane life with memorable moments in fiction that I’ve read.
-Looking forward to be surprised!
+In addition, since I have been and would be constantly moving into different countries, though I send postcards religiously, I found blogging a practical way of correspondence.
+Learning throughout my blogging experience, I would mostly write about life, places, books, and friendship.
+I will also start to write about things related to activism and my study on food, agriculture and environmental change.
+Currently, I moved to Western Australia to be a friend, a happy-go-lucky, a wanderlust, a foodie, and a curious mind.
+Looking forward to see you!

 PS: I am from the world’s largest tropical archipelago who can’t have enough of coconut water.
 Wouldn’t mind to know more about you!